 Students are required to wear black slacks, shoes and socks and an approved lab coat in the salon.

-In addition to the college admission requirements outlined, applicants to this program, prior to the Mentorship Experience, may be required to complete a criminal background check.
+In addition to the requirements listed, applicants to this program, prior to the Mentorship Experience, may be required to complete a criminal background check.
 The Cosmetology Iowa Board of Arts and Science will no longer review criminal history prior to application to licensure.
 You will need to show proof of high school graduation or equivalent prior to taking the State Licensure Exam.

 Communication Electives: COM:723, ENG:105, SPC:112

-Note: Students enrolled in health occupations programs must pass all required course work with a minimum of a C- grade.
-However, a minimum 2.0 cumulative GPA (C grade average) is required to graduate from the program and the college.
-First Aid/CPR is required prior to beginning lab in the second semester and can be taken through NICC Business and Community Solutions.
+Note: To graduate from this program, students must complete all required coursework with a "C-" grade or above and earn a minimum 2.0 grade point average.
+First Aid/CPR is required prior to beginning lab in the second semester and can be taken through Business and Community Solutions.